5 Ways Coronavirus Pandemic Will Reshape Our Lives

 Institutes and lawmakers must realize to view cyber threats on par with natural disasters, pandemics, terrorist attacks, or much more than that — and take necessary steps to protect their organizations.

-Efforts by tech companies to moderate online speech have attracted controversy for over a decade.
-One widespread recent incident was by a group of retail investors using Reddit forums to organize a short squeeze of Melvin Capital, costing the biggie hedge fund an estimated $3.75 billion.
+Efforts by tech industries to moderate online speech remained controversial for over a decade.
+One widespread recent incident was by a group of retail investors using Reddit forums to organize a short squeeze of Melvin Capital, which cost the biggie hedge fund an estimated $3.75 billion.

 Robinhood and other industry giants retaliated by preventing retail investors from opening new Reddit-hyped securities positions, blocking them from participating in the current market run-up.